cs207-group11/cs207-FinalProject/README.md

 2) Try executing `import chemkinlib` to test the installation in your terminal.

 ## Examples
-There are two examples in the `examples` subdirectory: (a) `rev_rxn.py` (system of reversible, elementary reactions) and (b) `irrev_rxn.py` (system of irreversible, elementary reactions).
+There are two examples in the `examples` subdirectory: (a) `rev_rxns.py` (system of reversible, elementary reactions) and (b) `irrev_rxns.py` (system of irreversible, elementary reactions).
 They show the user how to set up a calculation using ChemKinLib to compute the reaction rate of each specie involved in the reactions.
+In addition, there is an iPython notebook tutorial (`basic-tutorial.ipynb`) that goes through the steps to compute reaction rates for a set of irreversible reactions.

 ## Documentation
 The documentation for the library can be found [here](https://github.com/cs207-group11/cs207-FinalProject/blob/master/CS207_Documentation.pdf).